Cloufield/GWASTutorial/04_Data_QC/README.md

 Previously we just calculate the basic statistics using PLINK.
 But when performing certain analyses, we just want to exclude the bad quallity samples or SNPs instead of calculating the statistics for all samples and SNPs.

-In this case we can apply the following filters (for example):
+In this case we can apply the following filters for example:

-`--maf 0.01` : exlcude snps with maf<0.01
+- `--maf 0.01` : exlcude snps with maf<0.01

-`--geno 0.01` :filters out all variants with missing rates exceeding 0.01
+- `--geno 0.01` :filters out all variants with missing rates exceeding 0.0

-`--mind 0.02` :filters out all samples with missing rates exceeding 0.02
+- `--mind 0.02` :filters out all samples with missing rates exceeding 0.02

-`--hwe 5e-6` : filters out all variants which have Hardy-Weinberg equilibrium exact test p-value below the provided threshold.
+- `--hwe 5e-6` : filters out all variants which have Hardy-Weinberg equilibrium exact test p-value below the provided threshold.
 NOTE: With case/control data, cases and missing phenotypes are normally ignored. (see https://www.cog-genomics.org/plink/1.9/filter#hwe)

 ### Pruning